Facebook Pixel 7 Search Types That Lenders Will Fall For

 Why is the Uniform Commercial Code Important to Lenders?

-The Uniform Commercial Code (UCC) is a group of statutes that governs secured transactions (among other things) in a streamlined manner across many US states.
+The Uniform Commercial Code (UCC) is a group of statutes that governs secured transactions (among other things) in a streamlined manner across all US states.
 Lending professionals rely on the framework of the UCC to ensure their security interests in a borrower’s assets are accurately established and protected.

 UCC search is carried out to determine if a business’s assets are collateral for a prior debt.
 This is key for lenders, creditors and other interested parties to evaluate the risk correlated with extending credit or entering into financial agreements.
 UCC searches are also conducted after filing to ensure the lender’s filing was properly indexed, ensuring the creditor’s security interest is “perfected” and has the intended priority among other creditors.
 Additionally, these searches are conducted throughout the life of the loan to make certain that a lender maintains priority over a borrower’s collateral.